opendatasoft/ods-dataviz-sdk/packages/visualizations/README.md

 # @opendatasoft/visualizations ![CI status](https://github.com/opendatasoft/ods-dataviz-sdk/workflows/CI/badge.svg)

 This package provides components to easily build dashboards and visualizations on top of an Opendatasoft platform.
-It is convenient to use those components with the [`@opendatasoft/api-client`](packages/api-client/) package which is in charge of querying the data.
+An easy and convenient way to query and get data in components is to use them with the [`@opendatasoft/api-client`](packages/api-client/) package.

 - [Installation](#installation)
 - [Get started](#get-started)